-Example LCD code is available at: http://www.embeddedx86.com/downloads/util.zip
+Example LCD code is available at: ftp://ftp.embeddedarm.com/old/downloads/UTIL.ZIP

-8 Matrix Keypad Support
+9 Matrix Keypad Support

 The DIO2 port, signals DIO2_0 through DIO2_7, may be configured to support a 4 x 4 matrix keypad.
 When enabled, BIOS firmware performs all the work, making the matrix keypad appear as a simple 16-key keyboard to software.
 This allows the use of standard keyboard access routines.
-The default set of keys translated by the BIOS consists of 0 - 9, A - D, , and #.
+The default set of keys translated by the BIOS consists of 0-9, A-D, , and #.
 The # key is returned as an ASCII Carriage Return character (Hex 0D).
 Because the user is writing the software, this set of keys is usually sufficient.
 However, a custom translation table can be loaded, allowing the use of function keys, arrow keys, or any other key on the keyboard.